Symmetric polynomial: Relation with the roots of a monic univariate polynomial

-These are in fact just instances of Viète's formulas.
+These are in fact just instances of Vieta's formulas.
 They show that all coefficients of the polynomial are given in terms of the roots by a symmetric polynomial expression: although for a given polynomial P there may be qualitative differences between the roots (like lying in the base field K or not, being simple or multiple roots), none of this affects the way the roots occur in these expressions.